xli/xli.github.io/_posts/2015-06-28-classical-planning-2-tdd-a-minimum-pddl-planner.md

 {% endhighlight %}

-Oh, yes, we'll do [TDD].
 Passing this test is today's goal.
-We'll use **Child Test** strategy described in
-[Test-Driven Development by Example][TDD by Example] book to reach the goal.
+We'll use **Child Test** strategy described in [Test-Driven Development by Example][TDD by Example] book to reach the goal.

 The search algorithm and problem interface